mortonne/ezlaunch/README.md

 import sys
 n = int(sys.argv[1])
 n_jobs = int(sys.argv[2])
-Parallel(n_jobs=n_jobs)(delayed(sqrt)(i ** n) for i in range(12))
+result = Parallel(n_jobs=n_jobs)(delayed(sqrt)(i ** n) for i in range(1, 12 + 1))
+print(result)
 ```

 The example script takes in two commandline inputs, the power and the number of parallel jobs to use.
-It then calculates numbers from 1 to 12 taken to the nth power.
+It then calculates the square root of numbers from 1 to 12 taken to the nth power.
 Our job will run 12 calculations at a time in parallel, using three job array components with 4 cores each.
 To use the script, you must first install Joblib into your Python environment using `pip install joblib`.

 (This example is simplified; in this case, the overhead of scheduling a job is much higher than the speed boost from parallel execution.
 Running in parallel on a cluster is only worthwhile for more computationally intensive programs.)